MrNavaStar/InvSync/README.md

 ## IMPORTANT NOTES

-Configs MUST be identical between all participating servers in order for the mod to function correctly.
+- Configs MUST be identical between all participating servers in order for the mod to function correctly.
+- This mod is known to have issues with: **GolfV**

 ## Issues And Requests